Whitepages (company): Services

 Whitepages has the largest database of contact information on Americans.
 As of 2008, its data base covered about 90 percent of the US adult population, including 200 million records on people and 15 million business listings.
 Whitepages' data is collected from property deeds, telecom companies, and public records.
 Privacy is a common concern regarding Whitepages' publishing of personal contact information.
 The Whitepages.com website has features that allow users to remove themselves from the directory or correct and update information.
-WhitePages.com has about 50 million unique visitors per month and performs two billion searches per month.
+Whitepages.com has about 50 million unique visitors per month and performs two billion searches per month.

-WhitePages started developing features for business users around 2010.
-WhitePages Pro is used for things like verifying the identity of a sales lead, find fake form data in online forms and to check form data from consumers making a purchase against common indicators of fraud, like shipping to a mailbox at an unoccupied building.
-In 2016, advertising on WhitePages.com was turned off in favor of selling monthly subscriptions that give users access to background checks and other records.
+Whitepages started developing features for business users around 2010.
+Whitepages Pro is used for things like verifying the identity of a sales lead, find fake form data in online forms and to check form data from consumers making a purchase against common indicators of fraud, like shipping to a mailbox at an unoccupied building.
+In 2016, advertising on Whitepages.com was turned off in favor of selling monthly subscriptions that give users access to background checks and other records.

+In December 2024, the company introduced Property Intel, a beta web platform that combines Whitepages’ contact information with property data to help real estate professional and investors evaluate properties.

+In August 2025, Whitepages launched the Whitepages Pro API, which provides programmatic access to identity and property datasets for use in people search, reverse lookups, contact data enrichment, and fraud prevention.

+Whitepages provides its data and related services through multiple web properties and mobile apps, including 411.com, PeopleSearch.com, Switchboard.com and Property Intel.
+It also offers two mobile apps: Whitepages People Search (iOS / Android) for address and phone look-ups, and Whitepages Reverse Phone (iOS / Android) for identifying unknown callers.